Western medical acupuncture is a therapeutic modality involving the insertion of fine needles; it is an adaptation of

 body's release of natural painkillers - endorphin and serotonin - in the pain pathways of both the spinal cord and the brain.

 This modifies the way pain signals are received.

-The British Medical Accupuncture Society (BMAS) believes that acupuncture should only be used by trained practitioners who
+The British Medical Acupuncture Society (BMAS) believes that this treatment should only be used by trained practitioners who

 can adequately assess the risks and benefits of applying the therapy.
 All members of the Society are regulated health